Ask your plant question

 Night-Blooming Jasmine

-All hedge plants are quoted as 3-gallon plants.
+Hedge plants are quoted by growers as 3-gallon plants.
 In some cases, 7-gallon plants are available, but totally uneconomical for you.
-Prices go up dramatically for 7-gallon pots
+Prices go up dramatically for 7-gallon pots, 3-5x common 3-gallon pots